lewis-2000/Garment-Store/README.md

 # Garment-Store
- An easier way to shop for your garments in one palce
+ An easier way to shop for your garments in one place